MuscleMap/MuscleMap/README.md

    pip install .
    ~~~

-7. To use a GPU , you will need a NVIDIA GPU, [CUDA](https://developer.nvidia.com/cuda-toolkit), and the corresponding GPU-compatible version of [PyTorch](https://pytorch.org/get-started/previous-versions/) installed.
+7. To use a GPU , you will need a NVIDIA GPU, [CUDA](https://developer.nvidia.com/cuda-toolkit), and the corresponding GPU-compatible version of [PyTorch v2.4.0](https://pytorch.org/get-started/previous-versions/) installed.
 We recommend installing the PyTorch wheel with pip.

 8. To use mm_register_to_template, you will need [Spinal Cord Toolbox](https://spinalcordtoolbox.com/) installed.
 We have only tested mm_register_to_template using Spinal Cord Toolbox [Version 6.5](https://github.com/spinalcordtoolbox/spinalcordtoolbox/releases/tag/6.5).